 In this guide, we hope to dispel some of the most common energy savings myths, so that you can separate fact from fiction.

-There’s no sign of the ongoing energy crisis subsiding and as we head into the winter months, more and more households will be looking for ways to reduce their energy consumption in a bid to cut the cost of their bills.
+Energy prices still remain at very high levels meaning more and more households are looking for ways to reduce their energy consumption in a bid to cut the cost of their bills.

 So, in an effort to save you time researching what works and what doesn’t, we’ve put together this guide which aims to debunk common energy-savings myths.